-All vulnerable people, young and will continue to be safeguarded through organisations together working for their protection.
+All vulnerable people, young and old, will continue to be safeguarded through organisations working together for their protection.
 Those at risk of abuse or neglect will receive prompt intervention.

 Older people and vulnerable adults will maintain their independence for longer and will have greater choice and control over their care, regaining their independence earlier where this can be achieved.